Common Risk Factors of Hand & Wrist Injuries and how to prevent them

 Injuries to the hand and the wrist are some of the most common ailments for golfers of all skill levels.

-These injuries may restrict you from playing your favorite game for a longer period and can lead to a dangerous problem if you can't overcome it on time.
+These injuries may restrict you from playing your favourite game for an extended period of time, and if not treated promptly, they can turn into a hazardous concern.
 So it is very crucial to understand what the common risk factors are and how to prevent them.
 Let’s understand this one by one.

 Poor posture: The real success in golf lies in your posture, and if you play with a bad posture, not only will you lose the game, but there is a high chance you might get injured.
 Poor posture compromises overall physical health and can also contribute to several golf-related injuries.